 Two agencies make up most of the Public Safety cluster: the Metropolitan Police Department and the DC Fire and Emergency Medical Services.
-Gross funds for public safety in FY 2020 totaled \$1.4 billion.
+Gross funds for public safety in FY 2021 totaled \$1.6 billion.

-- The Metropolitan Police Department has 2,823 police officers who patrol the city, which is divided into 56 police service areas in seven police districts.
-The agency's budget for FY 2020 was \$526 million. - DC Fire and Emergency Medical Services (DC FEMS) runs 33 firehouses across the city.
+• The Metropolitan Police Department has nearly 3,800 police officers who patrol the city, which is divided into 56 police service areas in seven police districts.
+The agency's budget for FY 2021 was \$546 million.

+- DC Fire and Emergency Medical Services (DC FEMS) runs 33 firehouses across the city.
 Most of the city's firefighters are also trained as emergency medical providers.
-DC FEMS answers over 200,000 fire or medial incidents each year.
-The DC FEMS budget for FY 2020 was \$282 million. - The Homeland Security and Emergency Management Agency concentrates on four areas: preparedness and protection, incident and event management, homeland security, and agency management.
-In FY 2020, the agency received \$137 million.

-- The DC Department of Corrections operates the DC Jail and houses inmates at a correctional treatment facility.
+DC FEMS answers over 200,000 fire or medical incidents each year.
+The DC FEMS budget for FY 2021 was \$266 million. - The Homeland Security and Emergency Management Agency concentrates on four areas: preparedness and protection, incident and event management, homeland security, and agency management.
+In FY 2021, the agency received \$170 million. - The DC Department of Corrections operates the DC Jail and houses inmates at a correctional treatment facility.
 The department also contracts with private companies that operate two halfway houses.
-The agency's budget for FY 2020 was \$179 million. - The Office of Unified Communications answers and directs calls to the District's emergency number, 911, and non-emergency number, 311.
-The agency's FY 2020 budget was \$52 million. - The Office of the Deputy Mayor for Public Safety and Justice coordinates and provides oversight of the various public safety agencies in this cluster.
-The FY 2020 budget for the Deputy Mayor for Public Safety was \$1.6 million. - The Office of Victim Services and Justice Grants coordinates and funds programs in the District that serve crime victims, prevent crime, and improve the administration of justice for victims and offenders.
-The FY 2020 budget for this agency in was \$54 million. - The Office of the Chief Medical Examiner investigates and certifies all unexpected deaths and deaths in which violence is suspected.
-The FY 2020 operating budget for the agency was \$13 million. - The Department of Forensic Sciences provides independent analysis of evidence and samples submitted by agencies within the District of Columbia and its federal neighbors.
-The FY 2020 budget for this agency was \$29 million.
+The agency's budget for FY 2021 was \$179 million. - The Office of Unified Communications answers and directs calls to the District's emergency number, 911, and non-emergency number, 311.
+The agency's FY 2021 budget was \$54 million. - The Office of the Deputy Mayor for Public Safety and Justice coordinates and provides oversight of the various public safety agencies in this cluster.
+The FY 2021 budget for the Deputy Mayor for Public Safety was \$1.7 million. - The Office of Victim Services and Justice Grants coordinates and funds programs in the District that serve crime victims, prevent crime, and improve the administration of justice for victims and offenders.
+The FY 2020 budget for this agency in 2021 was \$60 million. - The Office of the Chief Medical Examiner investigates and certifies all unexpected deaths and deaths in which violence is suspected.
+The FY 2021 operating budget for the agency was \$14 million. - The Department of Forensic Sciences provides independent analysis of evidence and samples submitted by agencies within the District of Columbia and its federal neighbors.
+The FY 2021 budget for this agency was \$30 million.